wp-plugins/wp-conversion-by-rightune/readme.txt

 == Installation ==
+For an automatic installation through WordPress:

+    1. Go to the 'Add New' plugins screen in your WordPress admin area
+    2. Search for 'WordPress Conversion by righTune'
+    3. Click 'Install Now' and activate the plugin
+    4. Follow the instructions on the plugin settings page

+For a manual installation via FTP:

-1. Upload the plugin to the `/wp-content/plugins/` directory
+    1. Upload the plugin folder to the /wp-content/plugins/ directory
-2. Activate the plugin through the 'Plugins' menu in WordPress
+    2. Activate the plugin through the 'Plugins' screen in your WordPress admin area
-3. Follow the instructions on the plugin settings page:
+    3. Follow the instructions on the plugin settings page

-    1. Go to [righTune's sign up page]("http://dashboard.rightune.com/signup?tag=wp1") to customize your player.
-    2. Copy the code you'll get at the last step.
-    3. Paste the code at the box in the settings page and click the Save Changes button below.
+To upload the plugin through WordPress, instead of FTP:

+    Upload the downloaded zip file on the 'Add New' plugins screen (see the 'Upload' tab) in your WordPress admin area and activate.

 == Frequently Asked Questions ==
 You can find our detailed FAQ page [here]("http://www.rightune.com/faq").